aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 ```

 ## **Barcode Position and Orientation Angle**
 To obtain the position of a source barcode and its orientation angle, functions of class [*BarCodeRegionParameters*](https://reference.aspose.com/barcode/php/classBarCodeRegionParameters) can be used.
-This class allows getting the information about the barcode region in the following forms:
+This class allows getting information about the barcode region in the following forms:
 -	Quadrangle – a quadrangle object that bounds a barcode
 -	Rectangle - a rectangle object that bounds a barcode
 -	Points – an array of points constituting a barcode